ArianaChin00/ariana-chin/docs/index.markdown

 layout: default
 ---
-What if I wrote some stuff first
-# About Me

 I am a 4th year PhD student at UCLA.
 I study algebraic combinatorics under [Pavel Galashin](https://www.math.ucla.edu/~galashin/), with an interest in cluster algebras and Zamolodchikov periodicity.
 In Fall 2025, I am TAing for Math 131A -- Introduction to Real Analysis.